elevate your impact

 Madeline McNeely, Founder, Conditioning Leaders

 Madeline is a multi-sector, interdisciplinary master level coach, consultant, facilitator, trainer and adjunct faculty member at Harvard Extension School.
-Her sweet spot is facilitating culture change through racial equity and organizational belonging practice.
-A passion of Madeline’s is to inspire White leaders to be even more bold as they address structural racism and transform their organizations to be more equitable and inclusive.
+Her sweet spot is facilitating organizational culture change rooted in racial equity and belonging practices.
+A passion of Madeline’s is to inspire white leaders to be even more bold as they address structural racism within their organizations and communities as well do the deep inner work necessary to deepen trust in cross racial relationships.
 Madeline is a White woman who uses she/her/hers pronouns.
-To learn more about Madeline, go to http://conditioningleaders.com/coaches/madeline. madeline@conditioningleaders.com
+You can learn more at http://conditioningleaders.com/coaches/madeline, or email madeline@conditioningleaders.com.

 Brianna Boggs, Principal, Brianna Boggs Coaching & Consulting